 * * *

 The LaFortunes called South Bend home for generations.
 Former Tulsa Mayor Robert LaFortune’s great grandfather was a gardener on campus for 38 years, and his grandfather worked in the tin shop, soldering lids on the canned food that the university produced.
 Notre Dame then included the college and a Manual Labor School and shops, all founded in 1844.
-Carpentry, locksmith, shoe, tailor, paint, and tin shops ran by university Brothers sat next to academic.
+Carpentry, locksmith, shoe, tailor, paint, and tin shops ran by university Brothers sat next to academic to servicing these areas.
 No such trade shops exist today, and the university food services extend to the two dining halls, North and South.
 Robert’s father, Joseph LaFortune, grew up down the street from Notre Dame’s front gates—he could probably see the golden dome from his window, the same one that I see out my dorm room window to the west.

 In Joe’s day, the LaFortune connection to Notre Dame was operational rather than the educational.
 Notre Dame was a source of livelihood and a constant part of life, but not completely penetrable from an academic angle.
 In 1908, Joseph quit school after the eighth grade to work and help provide.
 His dropping out was not questioned, as few of the males in the family continued into high school.
 He took a job reading meters for Northern Indiana Gas and Electric Company, and may have retired there if not for the advice of a local businessman who urged Joe to go back to school.
 In 1914, he enrolled at Notre Dame as a day student in an advertising-commerce two-year program.